 BDB XML is an embedded database that is tuned for managing and querying hundreds, thousands, or even millions of XML documents.
 You use BDB XML through a programming API that allows you to manage, query, and modify your documents via an in-process database engine.
-Because BDB XML is an embedded engine, you compile and link it into your application in the same was as you would any third-party library.
+Because BDB XML is an embedded engine, you use it with your application in the same was as you would any third-party package.